 I recently happened upon a photo of myself from 15 years ago.
 It caused me to reflect on how many times clothing styles have changed in just my lifetime.
 How could I have thought that outfit was remotely stylish?
 Good Lord.

-But how do you stay fresh without compromising your well-earned brand recognition?
+But how do you stay fresh and modern without compromising your well-earned brand recognition?
 Often, the answer is not a complete rebranding.
-Many logos and brand systems can effectively be revitalized by reworking some components — making graphic alterations, font changes, and color shifts while leaving the basic structure intact.
+Many logos and brand systems can effectively be revitalized by reworking a few components — making graphic alterations, font changes, and color shifts while leaving the basic structure intact.
 We call this process a “freshening”.
-This retains the brand’s essence, but gives it a whole new lease on life.
+It’s a solution that retains the brand’s essence, but gives it a whole new lease on life.

 As long as your brand has a good foundation, a freshening makes sense from a budgetary standpoint — it’s less expensive in design time and also easier on your cash flow.
 Updates to your various marketing vehicles can be applied over time, rather than all at once, since a refreshed logo doesn’t create as much confusion or require as much explanation as a complete overhaul.